fcancelinha/nordern.nvim/README.md

 -- Default options
 {
-    brighter_comments = false, -- changes the hue of comments to be brighter and easier to read. brighter_conditionals = false, -- changes the color of booleans, enums and readonly to aurora yellow from light blue. italic_comments = false, -- italicizes comments
+    brighter_comments = false, -- changes the hue of comments to be brighter and easier to read. brighter_constants = false, -- changes the color of default builtin, constants and readonly to aurora yellow from frost sea. italic_comments = false, -- italicizes comments
     transparent = false, -- turns the background transparent (this is a WIP and there might be inconsistencies) }